Venus Industries Sets New Standards with Innovative Cutlery Showcase at Aahar 2024 - www.lokmattimes.com

 Venus Industries Sets New Standards with Innovative Cutlery Showcase at Aahar 2024

-PNN New Delhi [India], March 14: Venus Industries, a pioneer in manufacturing premium Cutlery, Barware, Hotelware, Chaffing Dishes, Premium ...
+New Delhi (India), March 15: Venus Industries, a pioneer in manufacturing premium Cutlery, Barware, Hotelware, Chaffing Dishes, Premium Furniture, and ...

 Aahar 2024, held at Pragati Maidan in New Delhi, served as the ideal platform for Venus Industries to showcase its cutting-edge cutlery solutions.
 The exhibition witnessed a gathering of over 900 exhibitors from across India and around 25 nations, attracting thousands of trade visitors and buyers.